(Adds stocks, details)

 By Elaine Lies

-Declining shares beat advancing ones by 1,154 to 450.
-(Reporting by Elaine Lies; Editing by Hugh Lawson)
+Declining shares outnumbered advancing ones by four to one.
+(Reporting by Elaine Lies, Editing by Michael Watson)